MichelleW31/Foodio/README.md

 Users are allowed to like recipes and also share recipes to valid emails.

-Foodio is made using Vite, Axios, and Typescript
+Foodio is made using React, Vite, Axios, and Typescript

 https://michellew31.github.io/Foodio/